ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Make changes documented in Release notes (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases)).
 NB these are for *both* server and client and may be pertinent for a new install.

 ## Deployment tests

+- *upgrade* Restart any VIs which were running

 - Make sure these [client tests are performed](client-release-tests), these are items we have missed in the past.